Bachelor of Arts Science (Geoscience, 5-12) - Leads to Teacher Licensure

-Who the program is for:
+Who the Program is For:

 - Individuals with a considerable science background (geoscience-specific is helpful) who need a bachelor’s degree and want to become a high school earth science teacher.

-- Unlicensed substitute teachers, career changers, retired military personnel, school paraprofessionals, and others who feel the call to teach.
+- Unlicensed teachers, substitute teachers, career changers, retired military personnel, school paraprofessionals, and others who feel the call to teach.